BlendVision/Android-StreamIngest-Samples/README.md

 ```

-Initiates the streaming process with the provided rtmp url and stream key.
+Initiates the streaming process with the provided RTMP URL and stream key.
+Note: Before calling the method, please ensure `streamState` is `StreamState.INITIALIZED`, which means streamIngestView has been initialized and prepared.

 ```kotlin
 streamIngest.startStream("YOUR_RTMP_URL", "YOUR_STREAM_KEY")